Grey's Anatomy season 5: Accolades

 Chandra Wilson won the 2009 NAACP Outstanding Actress in a Drama Series for her portrayal of Dr. Miranda Bailey during the season.

-DVD release
+Home Media release

 The fifth season was released as a widescreen 7-disc Region 1 DVD box set in the USA on September 15, 2009, with the title Grey's Anatomy: The Complete Fifth Season – More Moments.
 Each of these releases also contained DVD extras, including footage from behind-the-scenes, deleted scenes and extended episodes.
-The same set was released on November 4, 2009 in Region 4 and on August 23, 2010 in Region 2.
+For the U.S & Canada, a special limited box set edition of the season was released exclusively for Target Stores, this box set included an extra disc with over 100 minutes of additional bonus content, including more unaired scenes of the season and crossover episodes with the Grey's Spin-Off, Private Practice.
+The season was also released on November 4, 2009 in Region 4 and on August 23, 2010 in Region 2.

+A 7-Disc Blu-ray set was originally going to release in Region A alongside the DVD version of the season on September 15, 2009, however, for unknown reasons the set was never released for the United States & Canada; but the set did get a release for Mexico & Central America on the same day their DVD's for the season came out.
+With this release, an exclusive extended version of the episode "Elevator Love Letter" was included among the rest of the special features.
+For Region B, the Blu-ray was also released, but only for Spain and France.